Bruna-Andelieri/hangmetal/README.md

 ### Main Languages Used
 - Python

-### Frameworks, Libraries & Programs Used
+### Programs Used
-- GitPod - to create my html files & styling sheet before pushing the project to Github.
+- Vs Code - to write, edit code, and execute Git commands via the terminal.
-- GitHub - to store my repository for submission.
+- GitHub - to store the repository for submission.
-- Lucid - to create the mock up prior to beginning the project.
+- Lucid - to create the mock up the project.
 - Heroku - to deploy the live version of the terminal
+- Git:
+    The code has been successfully pushed to the remote repository on GitHub using the following sequence of Git commands:

+    - git add . - This command adds the files that are ready for committing.
+    - git commit -m "message" - Here, the code changes are committed to the local repository, making them ready for the next step.
+    - git push - Finally, this command is used to push the committed code to the remote repository on GitHub.
+This completes the process of updating the remote repository with your changes.

 ## Deployment
 The site was deployed to Heroku.
 The steps to deploy are as follows: